jamesSampica/cheapskate/README.md

 Set an environment variable containing a JSON array when executing the script task.

+These stacks will be skipped when the script runs.

 ```
 - name: Delete stacks
   shell: pwsh